John LaFarge Jr.: Priesthood

 LaFarge was drawn to the priesthood early, though he also considered careers in the navy or the professoriate.
 In the fall of 1901, he went to Austria to study theology at the University of Innsbruck.
-On 26 July 26, 1905, he was ordained a priest in Innsbruck and joined the Society of Jesus (commonly known as the Jesuits).
-He returned to the United States, where in the fall the Jesuits sent him to St. Andrew-on-Hudson in Hyde Park, New York, for his novitiate years in the society.
-In 1907, he was sent to Canisius College in Buffalo, New York, to teach humanities to freshmen for a semester, and then to Loyola University Maryland for another semester of teaching.
+On July 26, 1905, he was ordained a priest in Innsbruck and joined the Society of Jesus.
+He returned to the United States, where, in the fall, the Jesuits sent him to St. Andrew-on-Hudson in Hyde Park, New York for his novitiate years in the society.
+In 1907, he was sent to Canisius College in Buffalo, New York to teach humanities to freshmen for a semester, and then to Loyola University Maryland for another semester of teaching.
 He afterwards spent two years at Woodstock College in Maryland, where he received his master's degree in philosophy.

 LaFarge was plagued by ill health throughout his youth, and the completion of his M.A. degree left him severely exhausted.
 His superiors advised him that he probably couldn't support the rigors of life as a scholar.
 He moved into pastoral work, spending fifteen years (1911–26) ministering to mainly African-American and immigrant communities in rural St. Mary's County, Maryland, along Chesapeake Bay.
-His work here deeply shaped his attitude to race relations and to racism, which he considered a sin.
-He spoke out publicly against the conditions under which African-Americans lived, and he demonstrated special interest in furthering education for disadvantaged communities.
-In 1926 he founded an industrial school in southern Maryland for African-American boys, the Cardinal Gibbons Institute.
+His work there deeply shaped his attitude to race relations and to racism, which he considered a sin.
+He spoke out publicly against the conditions under which African-Americans lived and demonstrated special interest in furthering education for disadvantaged communities.
+In 1924, he founded a co-educational academic-industrial school in southern Maryland for African-Americans called the Cardinal Gibbons Institute.